Use your antibodies-online credentials, if available.

 Show all 4 Pubmed References

-Mouse (Murine) Polyclonal Angiotensin I Converting Enzyme 1 Primary Antibody for WB - ABIN5693158
+Human Polyclonal Angiotensin I Converting Enzyme 1 Primary Antibody for IHC (p), WB - ABIN3042841

 Yan, Shen: Aliskiren has chondroprotective efficacy in a rat model of osteoarthritis through suppression of the local renin-angiotensin system. in Molecular medicine reports 2018